TerraPay and Al Ansari Exchange partner to simplify money transfer

 About Al Ansari Exchange:

-Since its founding, the Company has significantly scaled its digital presence through its award-winning app, website and in-branch smart counters, enabling it to capture a 41% share of the digital outward personal remittances market among exchange houses in 2021, according to a report by Edgar, Dunn and Company.
+Since its founding, the Company has significantly scaled its digital presence through its award-winning app, website, and in-branch smart counters.